-Cameron Mackenzie is an Aussie Powerlifter and Bulk Nutrients ambassador.
-We caught up with Cam to discuss how he got involved with the sport, his insane records, nutrition and of course training during the COVID-19 Pandemic
+Cameron Mackenzie is an Aussie Powerlifter.
+We caught up with Cam to discuss how he got involved with the sport, his insane records, nutrition, and of course training.

 Powerlifting is a sport where each athlete has three attempts at the squat, bench press and deadlift where the heaviest successful attempt of each lift gets combined into a total.
-The heaviest combined total in a specific weight class wins but a Wilks coefficient plugs your bodyweight and what you weight into a formula and puts out a score so we can compare a 120kg male to a 55kg female.
+The heaviest combined total in a specific weight class wins but a Wilks coefficient plugs your body weight and what you weigh into a formula and puts out a score so we can compare a 120kg male to a 55kg female.

 What drew you to the sport of Powerlifting?

-You hold a lot of records, which one are you the most proud and why?
+You hold a lot of records, which one are you the proudest and why?

 I would have to say my 363kg Junior World record deadlift.
 In 2014 I held the record at 340kg and it was beaten and increased to 362.5kg.
 It wasn’t until December of 2016 where I beat the record on my very last attempt as a Junior athlete (under 23 years old) because after that I would not have been eligible to break the record.

-Can you give a brief overview of your training for a week?
+Can you give a brief overview of your powerlifting training for a week?

 I train a little bit differently to a ‘normal’ powerlifter.
 I still try and incorporate my bodybuilding training into my powerlifting schedule because it was my first passion and I love and enjoy it so much.
 So for me I typically squat 2 times per week, bench 2-3 times per week and deadlift once.
 On each of those session I like to focus on 1-2 specific muscle groups in a bodybuilding fashion.
 Some would refer to this type of training as power building.

 What’s your nutritional strategy?
 Can you give us a typical daily intake?